gammapy/gammapy/docs/development/setup.rst

 ----------------

-https://docs.gammapy.org/ contains most of the documentation for Gammapy, including information about Gammapy, the changelog, tutorials, ...
+https://docs.gammapy.org/ contains most of the documentation for Gammapy, including information about Gammapy, the changelog, tutorials,...

-TODO: describe how to update.
+The dev version of the docs may be built and updated with a manual github action.
+All the docs are versioned, and each version of the docs is placed in its dedicated version-labelled folder.
+It is recommended to build the docs locally before each release to identify and fix possible Sphinx warnings from badly formatted RST files or failing Python scripts used to display figures.

 Gammapy Binder
 --------------